knightsemplar/celestia_analysis/README.md

 # Setup Prometheus, Grafana, and Node Exporter

-1. Go to the project directory celestia_analysis
+1. Go to the project directory celestia_analysis/prometheus

-`cd celestia_analysis`
+`cd celestia_analysis/prometheus`

 2. If run ubuntu from any cloud provider then you have public IP.
 If you run in local then you have localhost or 127.0.0.1 IP.
 Provide that IP in prometheus.yml file instead of